Visit Dalat, Vietnam

 Your guide will take you to see the sites which make Dalat arguably the most kitsch town in Southeast Asia.

-There are a variety of routes within 10 kilometers of Dalat that range from easy for total novices to extremely difficult.
+There are a variety of routes within 10 kilometres of Dalat that range from easy for total novices to extremely difficult.